 Any organization that is cheap to join and belong to requires little sense of commitment, pride or belonging from its members.
 Any organization that is easy to join is also easy to walk away from.
 The act of joining the world's oldest, greatest gentleman's fraternity should be an achievement and require certain ongoing responsibilities.
 Instead, we tell EA's that their presence at our meetings is not required.
 We keep dues levels irresponsibly low.
 The appendant bodies are stumbling all over themselves to come up with cheap come-on deals, instead of examining their ongoing mission and programming.
 In short, the old advertising model of membership on the cheap needs to be taken out behind the barn and shot.
 If we honestly think that the appeal of belonging to Freemasonry is that we can get it for you wholesale, we might as well shut down tomorrow.

 Conversely, if you joined a country club and paid a $10,000 application fee, and they charged you $175 a month in dues and food fees, whether you ate there or not, you can bet YOU"D GET OUT THERE AND PLAY GOLF AND EAT!
 You'd do it three nights a week, plus the weekend, to get your money's worth and the value of your membership.
-No I am not suggesting that Freemasons charge $10,000 a month or $175 a month.
+No I am not suggesting that Freemasons charge $10,000 to join or $175 a month to belong.
 But I'm saying we have to believe in the greatness of ourselves and our lodges again, the way our forebears did.